 The Psychology Services Center's clinical staff consists of professionals in psychology.
 More than 100 College of Psychology masters, specialist, and doctoral students receive practicum training within the Psychology Services Center.
 Services offered by the Psychology Services Center include the following:

-Assistance with smoking, gambling and over-

-eating issues
+- Smoking, gambling, and over-eating issues

-Behavioral modification
+- Behavioral modification

-Biofeedback
+- Biofeedback

-Counseling for older adults Family and multifamily therapy
+- Counseling for older adults

+- Family and multifamily therapy
-Information and referral

-Multilingual services (when available)

-Neuropsychological assessment and
+- Neuropsychological assessment and evaluation

-evaluation

-Psychodynamic psychotherapy
+- Psychodynamic psychotherapy

-Psychoeducational evaluations for gifted and
+- Psychoeducational evaluations for gifted and school related issues

-school related issues Psychological testing Stress management Testing and treatment for ADHD prevention from traumatic experiences

-Treatment for adolescent drug abuse and

-Treatment for adults with issues resulting

-Treatment for children and adolescents

-experiencing behavioral and emotional issues Treatment for children and adolescents who have experienced a trauma emotional disturbances

-Treatment for depression, anxiety and

-Treatment for serious emotional disturbance

-Treatment for victims, perpetrators or children affected by domestic violence
+- Psychological testing

+- Stress management

+- Testing and treatment for ADHD - Treatment for adolescent drug abuse and prevention - Treatment for trauma related issues - Treatment for children and adolescents experiencing behavioral and emotional issues - Treatment for depression, anxiety, and emotional disturbances - Treatment for serious emotional disturbance - Treatment for victims, perpetrators, or children affected by domestic violence

 Adult Services Program.
-Adult Services Program treatment providers are committed to working with individuals motivated to improve their level of functioning and mental health well being.
+Adult Services Program treatment providers are committed to working with individuals motivated to improve their level of functioning and mental health wellbeing.
 Services available include individual and group psychotherapy as well as psychological assessments as it relates to treatment recommendations.
 A comprehensive biopsychosocial diagnostic and treatment approach is used to help adults 18 and older with a wide variety of psychological problems/difficulties including.